-MLA citations are made up of the following core elements* (in this order):
+MLA citations are created using the following template of core elements* (in this order):

 Each element is followed by the punctuation as shown in the list above.

 Not every element will be relevant to every item being documented.